felynoir/simb/README.md

 This project, a simplified blockchain node client, is purely experimental and not intended for production use or as a reference.
 It offers a user experience similar to an Ethereum client, but with most functionalities being mocked, including:

+> Note: This implementation only support for one miner.

 Most of functionality is in the mock for example:

 - Block Mining and Generation: Simplified mock-up of the actual mining process.